ukparliament/weeknotes.data-search/2018/37/index.md

 ### Babies

-We're delighted to announce that the break of dawn on Saturday coincided with the [soft and gentle cries](https://www.youtube.com/watch?v=Su_l0d-st1k) of a new born baby.
-And [Jianhan](https://twitter.com/jianhanzhu) Jnr. entered the world.
+We’re delighted to announce that the break of dawn on Saturday was met with the [soft and gentle cries](https://www.youtube.com/watch?v=Su_l0d-st1k) of a new born baby.
+And [Jianhan](https://twitter.com/jianhanzhu) Jnr entered the world.
 No name as yet, we're sure it will follow along soon.
 Because our Jianhan is a [great computer scientist](https://martinfowler.com/bliki/TwoHardThings.html).
 And we probably need to settle on an identifier pattern first.
 Welcome aboard Jianhan Jnr.

 In the very same week [Samu](https://twitter.com/langsamu) was also delivered of a new baby, in the shape of a [public SPARQL endpoint](https://api.parliament.uk/sparql).
 Joyful tears were shed.
 Samu has since been spotted wandering round the office with a rictus grin, 1000 yard stare and a cigar clamped between his lips.
 At least we think it's a cigar.
 We're told that mother and baby are both doing well.